Middle Level Contests

 Any given student can only participate in one official Level 1 and one official Level 2 contest per school year.
 Schools also may participate in invitational, or “practice” contests, which are run independently of the WHSFA, but often use the WHSFA’s contest categories, rules, and evaluation sheets.
 Those do not count as official, however, and there is no limit to how many a school may participate in.
 Schools are not required to attend a specific contest in their geographic region, and some contests are limited in how many schools/entries they can accept, because their facilities may not accommodate everyone interested in attending.
 In those cases, we recommend other schools step forward to host contests as well.

-While we used to have entry limits for each middle level category, the Middle Level Advisory Committee recommended abolishing this beginning with the 2015-16 school year.
-That said, we do encourage schools to distribute their entries across different categories to maximize the educational experiences students receive.
+There are no per-category, nor overall entry limits for Middle Level Speech, although certain festivals may have limitations on capacity in their school buildings.
+We do encourage schools to distribute their entries across different categories to maximize the educational experiences students receive.

 Each summer, advisory committees for each activity meet to review the previous contest season and propose changes to the Board of Control.
 Contact us with concerns and/or suggestions, and we will forward these to the respective committee(s).